SmartOS on Hetzner¶

 SmartOS uses a temporary global zone, so configuration is not as simple as on other *nix systems.
 Durable configuration changes must be made to the USB stick.

-Changing the Root Password
+Changing the Root Password¶

 To change the password for the root user in the global zone, we complete the following tasks:

-1. Unmount the /etc/shadow file.
+- Unmount the

-2. Copy the shadow file from the USB stick to /etc/shadow.
+file from the USB stick to/etc/shadow

-3. Update the password.
+.- Update the password.

-4. Copy the updated /etc/shadow file back to the USB stick.
+file back to the USB stick.

-The following command line, run as the root user, will complete these tasks:
+The following command line, run as the root

 [root@smartos ~]# umount /etc/shadow; cp /usbkey/shadow /etc/shadow; passwd root; cp /etc/shadow /usbkey/shadow